Handmade Rug Cleaning

 Handmade rugs are treasures.
-Whether persian, oriental or flat woven, each handmade rug was hand knotted or tufted, fiber by fiber, to make a beautiful work of art.
+Whether persian, oriental, braided or flat woven, each handmade rug was hand knotted or tufted, fiber by fiber, to make a beautiful work of art.
 A well cared for handmade rug can last for decades.
 If your rug is handmade, you want to care for it to be sure it lasts for years.

-- If your rug is too large to shake by yourself you can hang it over a railing, fence or clothesline.
+- If your rug is too large to shake by yourself, you can hang it over a railing, fence or clothesline.
 Then give the rug a good beating with a broomstick or other strong stick.
 Be sure to hit both sides of the rug.

-Vacuum your rug thoroughly starting with the back of the rug.
+- Vacuum your hand knotted rug thoroughly starting with the back of the rug.
 Vacuuming the back of the rug (with the beater brush engaged) helps to loosen dirt within the rug fibers.

 If your rug only has a few areas that need to be cleaned, then spot cleaning can do the trick.

 Power washing and or soaking your handmade rug is not recommended.
-If you still have stains after following the steps above we recommend getting your handmade rug cleaned professionally.
+If you still have stains after following the steps above, we recommend getting your handmade rug cleaned professionally.